prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 You are expected to provide support and maintenance for the code you contribute to Prebid Server as part of your bid adapter.
 We ask that you proactively update your adapter when your bidding server introduces new features or breaking changes.

-Occasionally, we'll introduce changes to the core framework as part of our ongoing maintenance and enhancement of the product.
+Occasionally, we'll introduce changes to the core framework as part of our ongoing maintenance and enhancement of the project.
 If this causes a compilation error or a performance impact to your adapter, we will update the affected portion of your bid adapter code and provide full unit test coverage of our changes.
 We will notify you via email if this happens and give you at least one week to review the PR and provide comments.
 Please understand that we will not wait for your explicit approval for these kinds of changes unless you respond to our email or comment on the PR.

 Please be attentive in reading and responding to emails and [GitHub issues](https://github.com/prebid/prebid-server/issues) from publishers, hosts, and Prebid.org project maintainers.
 If we receive complaints about your bid adapter and you do not respond to our communications, we may disable your adapter by default or remove it from the project entirely.